 Corticosteroids prescribed to RA patients reduce the levels of inflammation that cause joint pain, stiffness, and bone and cartilage deterioration.
 Corticosteroids also act as immune system inhibitors (or immune modulators) by suppressing antibody formation and subsequent attacks which cause inflammation in RA patients.

 Besides RA, corticosteroids are used to treat a number of other inflammatory and autoimmune disease such as lupus, asthma, skin conditions, and a variety of allergies.

-Here are the common forms of corticosteroids used to treat rheumatoid arthritis symptoms:
+There are several types of corticosteroids for RA.
+Below are the common forms of corticosteroids used to treat RA symptoms:

 Intra-articular steroid injections are proven to be highly effective as they deliver the drug directly into the inflamed area.
 Corticosteroid injections are typically delivered several months apart.
 Doctors may recommend that patients only receive a maximum of three or four corticosteroid injections per year.